414 Vote for Library Funding

 What is a Library Funding vote?

 Libraries in New York State can use Chapter 414 of the NYS Education Law to appeal to voters for tax funding for their library.
 The Board of Trustees of the Olive Free Library calls this a ‘414 vote’.
-For 2024, the Board the Town of Olive to increase its tax contribution by $25,000, from $168,142 to $193,142.
-The vote was in the affirmative and won by over 75% of the people who turned out to vote.
+In 2025, the Board of Trustees will ask the Town of Olive taxpayers for an increase of $96,500; from $193,142 to $289,642 annually.

 How is the library currently funded?